dominodatalab/domino-research/flare/README.md

 [here](https://github.com/dominodatalab/domino-research/blob/main/flare/examples/gen_constraints.ipynb)
 for a deeper dive into how we generate the values and the structure of the JSON objects.

+*Note*: Flare uses the same format that AWS SageMaker Monitoring uses for these files.
+This means that if you have already used AWS Sagemaker's baselining functonality, we can ingest the baselines in JSON format.
+Unlike SageMaker monitoring, Flare DOES NOT require storing your production data, which means it is cheaper to run and preserves the security of production data.

 ### 2. Annotate your inference code

 Each time your model is executed for inference, Flare will analyze the incoming features and through an alert if constraints/statistics are violated.
-This requires configuring an alert target and then executing your model in a Flare context:
+It will also capture and report any exceptions that occur within the context.
+This functionality requires configuring an alert target and then executing your inference code inside a Flare context.

 *Notes:*